JakeWharton/cite/README.md

 # Cite for Kotlin

-A Kotlin compiler plugin for accessing information about the file being compiled.
+A Kotlin compiler plugin for embedding information about the file being compiled.

 For example, given:
 ```kotlin